Orthopaedic Acupuncture 6 Month Diploma Course

 Full Copies of lecture content, Certification, Acupuncture needles, all other course materials and graduate membership of the Acupuncture Society (all graduates are expected to comply with the Societies code of ethics, fully verified professional membership status requires annual submission of insurance CPD log and other relevant documents)

-Please submit this form and the course tutor will respond to your email to inform you of whether you have been accepted.
-If you have any queries about this course please contact
+Please click Enroll above to submit this application form and the course tutor will respond to your email to inform you of whether you have been accepted.
+If you have any queries about this course please contact:

 Successful graduates from this course can apply for membership of the Acupuncture Society are entitled to use the abbreviations MAcS OA after their names the society can also arrange professional indemnity insurance at a very competitive members preferential rate